 Traveller’s Tale: Tips for Exploring Kruger National Park, South Africa

-A visit to world-famous Kruger National Park in southern Africa tops the bucket list for many travellers.
-And as Top Oz Tours' editor Adam Ford recently discovered, the extraordinary can be found around almost every turn in this wildlife wonderland.
+World-famous Kruger National Park tops the list of must-sees in Southern Africa, and offers visitors an unparalleled wildlife viewing experience.
+And as Top Oz Tours' editor Adam Ford recently discovered, the extraordinary can be found around almost every turn in the road.

 A visit to Kruger National Park in South Africa is food for the soul of the weary tourist.

-Now covering around 40,000 square kilometres (taking into account the reasonably new trans-national park borders with neighbouring Mozambique), this is undeniably the world’s premier wildlife sanctuary and a place of incredible wonder.
+Now covering around 40,000 square kilometres (taking into account the reasonably new trans-national park borders with neighbouring Mozambique), this is undeniably the world’s premier wildlife sanctuary — and a place of supreme natural wonder.
 Every time I visit Kruger I’m wowed by the range of animals that inhabit the park, and the relative ease with which you can spot them.

 When it comes to wildlife spotting, the early bird usually catches the worm — and that’s certainly the case here in Kruger.
 Be prepared to get started early.
 Really early.
 And it’s generally very cold in the park around dawn, so rug up!